top of page

 Film & Streaming

-This movie tells the inspiring story of Caribbean war hero Ulric Cross, whose extraordinary life included both military service and significant contributions to civil society.
+This movie tells the inspiring story of Caribbean war hero Ulric Cross.
+His extraordinary life included both military service and significant contributions to civil society.

-A dramatized depiction of life on the Home Front during the Second World War, highlighting the bravery and resilience of those who kept Britain safe.
+This dramatised depiction showcases life on the Home Front during the Second World War.
+It highlights the bravery and resilience of those who kept Britain safe.

-A documentary exploring the racial inequalities faced by Black and colonial troops during both world wars, and the broader context of Britain’s imperial history.
+This documentary explores the racial inequalities faced by Black and colonial troops during both world wars.
+It provides broader context regarding Britain’s imperial history.

-A moving exploration of the children born to Black servicemen and British women during WWII, and the challenges they faced in post-war Britain.
+This moving exploration focuses on the children born to Black servicemen and British women during WWII.
+It addresses the challenges they faced in post-war Britain.

-Tells the story of the all-Black 6888th Central Postal Directory Battalion in WWII, highlighting the vital, yet often unrecognised, contributions of Black service personnel.
+This film tells the story of the all-Black 6888th Central Postal Directory Battalion in WWII.
+It highlights the vital, yet often unrecognised, contributions of Black service personnel.

-You can purchase any of the books listed in our IBHM Heritage shop which helps supports the IBHM-UK website and independent bookshops.
+You can purchase any of the books listed in our *IBHM Heritage shop, which helps support the IBHM-UK website and independent bookshops

 Disclosure: If you buy books linked to our site, we may earn a commission from Bookshop.org, whose fees support independent bookshops.